ionic-team/ionic-portals/website/docs/for-ios/how-to/define-api-in-typescript.md

 :::info

-One thing you'll notice is that we're not directly exposing the initialized PortalLoaded class itself outside of the module.
+This code is not directly exposing the initialized PortalLoaded class outside of the module.
-We do this because we don't want the method triggered in any scenario other than when the page is loaded, so we guard that method behind a pure web implementation that calls into the plugin so the method is not called arbitrarily by anyone who imports the module.
+In this scenario, we don't want the method triggered for any reason other than when the page is loaded, so we guard that method behind a pure web implementation.
 If the web code was not needed, we would have just exported this plugin instance directly.

 :::